3vm/dsn_verif/examples/fractional_clkdiv/README.md

-Clock divider logic aka integer clock divider or whole number clock divider
+Fractional Clock divider using fractional accumulator logic

 For further description refer to this book